 A small admission fee was charged with opportunities to pet and even ride the ostriches.
 Ostrich feathers and eggs were sold in a little store.
 Blown eggs were decorated for souvenirs.
-It is said that 1 ostrich egg was equal to 24 chicken eggs.
 The ostrich feathers were sold across the U.S. and was advertised as the “Original Ostrich Farm of America”.
 Unfortunately, as trends go, the ostrich feathers soon became obsolete in fashion and the demand dropped significantly.
 The ostrich industry reached its peak in 1913 before entering a period of steady decline.

 Once Balboa Park opened, creating direct competition to the garden, attendance quickly dwindled.
 Following Spreckels’ death in 1926, the ostrich farm and neighboring Mission Cliff Gardens were too expensive for the San Diego Electric Railway Company to maintain.
 The ostrich farm